 - Take Home Exams do not require attendance on campus.

 - Units are taught in either the T2-58* or T3-57^ teaching period.
 For information on teaching dates and when academic and financial penalties apply refer to unit descriptions on this page.

 - Results for units taught in the T2-58* period will be released 7 September and T3-57^ on 9 November 2019

-The Malaysia Program Student Guide aims to help students settle quickly into study life at the Monash University Malaysia campus and provides important information about the facilities of the campus as well as rules and procedures for both Monash and Partner students.
+The Monash Law Malaysia Program Student Guide aims to help students settle quickly into the program and provides important information about the facilities of the campus as well as rules and procedures for both Monash and Partner students.
 The 2019 version will be available in March 2019.

 Assignment submission dates